Alphabet

 Materials Required:

-Brown craft paper, green chart paper, red paper circles, scissors, glue, string, tape, colorful paper birds
+Brown craft paper, green chart paper, red paper circles, scissors, glue, string, tape, and colorful paper birds

 Procedure: